NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Creational/Notes.md

 # Understanding Creational Design Patterns

+There are 5 patterns, related to object instantiation, providing a way to decouple the code that creates the object from the object itself.

 In software design, creational design patterns are all about how you create objects.
 They provide a more flexible and reusable way to instantiate objects compared to just using the new keyword.

 Here's why they're useful: